Neo-Ciber94/Vai/README.md

 import { createValidator } from "vai";

 /// Define the validator to use in your application,
-/// createValidator also accepts an object of validators to extend it export const v = createValidator();
+/// `createValidator` also accepts an object of validators to extend it
+/// or overwrite existing validators export const v = createValidator();

 // Define a schema